Lovegiver/ReactivePipeline/src/README.md.md

 ### Notifier / StateNotifier

-You theoretically will not have to handle the Notifier (interface) and the StateNotifier (implementation) in charge of notifying the DataStreamer of any change of any Monitorable' inner state
+You theoretically will not have to handle the Notifier (interface) and the StateNotifier (implementation) in charge of notifying the DataStreamer of any change in any Monitorable's inner state.
+We here use a Visitor's pattern to delegate the action of

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyNTkzNzgxNzcsLTcwNDk2MDgwMCwtMz
-YyMzA1MTc0LDE1NjY5NjE3NTgsLTI0ODg4MDQsMTg5NzE4NjI1
-Myw0NDQ2NjM1NjQsLTE0Mjc5MTc4ODQsMTgwMDE5MzgyMSwxNT
-AzNjM3MzM0LDI3MzE4NzgwOSwtMjczNzU3MDQ2LC05OTc1MDU1
-LDkwNjU4MzU4MywtMjA4MDQ0MzIxNiw3MTQyNDUxMDEsMjAxNT
-AxMzY5NCw1NTQ3MzA1ODcsMTA0OTA2NjMzNCwtNTQ4NjIyMzc1
-XX0=
+eyJoaXN0b3J5IjpbMzM2OTU2NTIwLC03MDQ5NjA4MDAsLTM2Mj
+MwNTE3NCwxNTY2OTYxNzU4LC0yNDg4ODA0LDE4OTcxODYyNTMs
+NDQ0NjYzNTY0LC0xNDI3OTE3ODg0LDE4MDAxOTM4MjEsMTUwMz
+YzNzMzNCwyNzMxODc4MDksLTI3Mzc1NzA0NiwtOTk3NTA1NSw5
+MDY1ODM1ODMsLTIwODA0NDMyMTYsNzE0MjQ1MTAxLDIwMTUwMT
+M2OTQsNTU0NzMwNTg3LDEwNDkwNjYzMzQsLTU0ODYyMjM3NV19

 -->